lmorchard/blog.decafbad.com/_posts/2005-10-31-podcasts-in-my-car-via-cdr-sneakernet.markdown

 The closest I've come to anything usable is burning MP3 CD's from iTunes playlists, in combination with [some applescript][script] to make [paper CD cases][pcdc] that list all the podcasts on the disc.

 Not *too* shabby, other than the fact that this approach would eventually leave me with a large pile of paper-encased CDR's to either archive or toss.
-But, even considering archival, it's a bit wasteful since I never really have 650MB worth of new podcasts accumulated at convenient timesâ€”and even if I did, that'd be quite a lot to listen to.
+But, even considering archival, it's a bit wasteful since I never really have 650MB worth of new podcasts accumulated at convenient times—and even if I did, that'd be quite a lot to listen to.

 I've tried burning multi-session CDs so as to use up all the space before moving onto the next blank.
 However, that just results in the MP3 CD player recognizing only the first session.
 I really would like to reuse a handful of CDRW's for a temporary sneakernet.
-But alas, it seems my Blaupunkt MP3 CD unit won't read from CDRW'sâ€”at least, not the ones I have on hand.
+But alas, it seems my Blaupunkt MP3 CD unit won't read from CDRW's—at least, not the ones I have on hand.

 But, I do have to say that these MP3 CD's sound a hell of a lot better than my old Griffin iTrip FM transmitter sounded.  :)